Indian Super League: Reliance Foundation Development League

-In June 2021 it was proposed by the organisers of ISL after a meeting with the CEOs of all the ISL clubs, that a new developmental league, called Reliance Foundation Development League, would be introduced in 2022.
-This new league would consist of the youth and reserve teams of all the ISL clubs, with aim to develop young players as there has been limited number of competitions and leagues outside the ISL since the pandemic.
+In June 2021 it was proposed by the organizers of ISL after a meeting with the CEOs of all the ISL clubs, that a new developmental league, called the Reliance Foundation Development League, would be introduced in 2022.
+This new league would consist of the youth and reserve teams of all the ISL clubs, with aim to develop young players as there has been a limited number of competitions and leagues outside the ISL since the start of the COVID-19 pandemic.
 The teams would predominantly feature U-21 players with few overage players allowed as well.
-The inaugural season of the proposed two-month league was to be held in Goa inside a bio-secure bubble between January and March, following the same medical and safety procedures for 2021–22 ISL season, but got postponed to April 15.
-Out of all the ISL clubs, ATK Mohun Bagan, East Bengal, NorthEast United and Odisha didn't participate due to lack of youth teams, thus only seven clubs took part in the league along with Reliance Foundation Youth Champs football team.
+The inaugural season of the proposed two-month league was to be held in Goa inside a bio-secure bubble between January and March, following the same medical and safety procedures for 2021–22 ISL season, but got postponed to 15 April.
+Out of all the ISL clubs, Mohun Bagan, East Bengal, NorthEast United and Odisha did not participate due to lack of youth teams, thus only seven clubs took part in the league along with Reliance Foundation Youth Champs football team.
 The league concluded on 12 May with Bengaluru topping the table and becoming the inaugural champions.
 Along with Bengaluru, Kerala Blasters qualified for Premier League's NextGen Cup 2022 in the UK as the top two teams in the league.

+There was a huge increase in participation for the 2023 RFDL, with 59 clubs competing.
+Bengaluru FC retained their title after defeating Sudeva Delhi in the final.
+Along with the two finalists, Mohun Bagan and RYFC qualified for the Next Gen Cup.

+Punjab FC won the 2024 RDFL and qualified for the Next Gen Cup alongside East Bengal and Muthoot FA.

-Proposed League system Vision 2047
+Vision 2047

-2023 - 2026
+2023–2026

-AIFF has broken down ‘Vision 2047’ into six four-year strategic plans.
-The first of these will look to cover the period till 2026.
-According this plan in 2026 Indian football season 40 clubs will participate in ISL(14 clubs), I-League (14 clubs) and I-League-2 (12clubs).
-Moreover 60 clubs will participate in 5 zonal leagues with minimum 12 teams in each zone.
+The AIFF has broken down 'Vision 2047' into six four-year strategic plans.
+The first of these will cover the period through 2025.
+According to this plan, starting with the 2026 Indian football season, 40 clubs will participate in the national level (14 clubs), I-League (14 clubs) and I-League 2 (12 clubs).
+Moreover, 60 clubs will participate in five zonal leagues with a minimum of 12 teams in each zone.

-How ever AIFF's new strategic plan 2026, the number of teams in the current leagues needs to be increased.
-By the 2026 season, ILeague-2 will have to be rebranded to a full league format with at least 12 teams with relegation and promotion.
-In 2026 season onwards State FA league champions won't promote directly to I-League2.
-SFA champions will promote their respective Zonal league and Then each Zonal league champions will play I-League-2 qualifier.